My Research for Charles and Emma: The Darwins’ Leap of Faith

 This page will lead you to great photographs, a timeline, as well as obituaries and memories of Darwin.
 Have fun!
 For my own idiosyncratic time line, click here.

 Many of Charles’s letters, and the ones he received, you can find here at the Darwin Correspondence Project.
 The good people who run the project, and have for many years, are in the process of getting as many of Charles’s 12,000 (about) written or received letters in print and on line.
 These people there are my heroes.
 Charles had about 2,000 correspondents in his lifetime and his letters are a treasure trove.
-I used this site constantly while researching my book and found treasures such as this one: a collection they put together about Darwin’s thoughts about religion.
+I used this site constantly while researching my book and found treasures such as the collection they put together about Darwin’s thoughts about religion.

 Here is the letter he wrote to Emma asking her to take care of the publication of his species draft “in case of my sudden death.”